xmppo/xmpp-php/README.md

 ## Init
 In order to start using the library you first need to instantiate a new `Options` class.
 Everything except setting a port number is required.
 If omitted, port will default to `5222` which is XMPP default.

-Username can be either bare JID, in which case you will probably have to run `$client->setResource()` (see below), or it can be in form `JID/resource` in which case resource will be automatically parsed and sent to server.
+Username can be either bare `JID` or in `JID/resource` form.
+If you are using a bare `JID` the resource will be added automatically.
+You can override this by explicitly setting a resource with `$client->setResource()`.
+In the second case the username will be automatically parsed to `username` and `resource` variables.
+In case of `JID/resource/xyz` format, everything after second slash will be ignored.
+If both `JID/resource` is present as well as using the `$client->setResource()` method, second one will take precedence.

 ```
 $options = new Options();